wying3/cnf-certification-automation-with-dci/README.md

 ## Prerequisites

-- Set up a jumphost with internet access, install the DCI app agent, detailed guide can be found in this link
+- Set up a jumphost with internet access, install the dci-openshift-appagent, detailed guide can be found in this link [dci-openshift-app-agent-install](https://doc.distributed-ci.io/dci-openshift-app-agent/)
 - It is recommended consistently check latest version of the DCI app agent package, and upgrade to latest version if it not before to use
 ```bash
 $ sudo dnf upgrade --refresh --repo dci -y